-For most of us parents, time management feels like it should be easy.
+For most of us moms, time management feels like it should be easy.
 Maybe you only have one child, not 10.
-You don’t have financial struggles or health issues to take up your time.
+You don’t have financial struggles or health issues that take up your time.
 Perhaps you’re still young, with no reason not to feel capable of managing your time.

 Why, then, does time management for moms feel impossible?

-Sure, both parents work, and you don’t have regular help from others.
+Sure, both you and your partner work, and you don’t have regular help from others.
 But your house is always a mess (weekend clean-ups don’t last too long), your newborn keeps fighting sleep, and you have zero time to exercise or cook.

 Time management for moms

 I know what it’s like to run a household with three little ones to care for.
 Even if you’ve always been good with managing your time, becoming a new mom can change all that.
 Less time and more responsibilities is overwhelming even for the most organized mom.